Angry woman coughed on 1-year-old’s face at Calif. restaurant, mother says

-SAN JOSE, Calif.
-(KGO/CNN) - Police in California are searching for a woman accused of coughing on a 1-year-old boy at a frozen yogurt shop because she believed his mother was not properly socially distancing.
+Police in California are searching for a woman accused of coughing on a 1-year-old boy at a frozen yogurt shop because she believed his mother was not properly socially distancing.

-Mother Mireya Mora is hopeful her 1-year-old son won't catch COVID-19 following the incident, which she believes may have been motivated by race.
-(Source: Mireya Mora/KGO/CNN)

 Mother Mireya Mora took her 1-year-old son in a stroller last Friday to a Yogurtland location in San Jose, California.
 She says while they were standing in a line, a female customer in front of her got mad, saying Mora was too close to her.